-All states and the federal government have passed laws to establish a set of victims’ rights.
-In general, these laws require that victims have certain information, protections, and a limited role in the criminal justice process.
-Victims’ rights depend on the laws of the jurisdiction where the crime is investigated and prosecuted: state, federal or tribal government, or military installation.
-Below is a list of basic victims’ rights provided by law in most jurisdictions.
+All states and the federal government have passed victims’ rights laws.
+These laws provide victims with legal rights to be heard, informed, and present in various stages within the criminal justice system.
+Each victims’ rights depend on the laws of the jurisdiction where the crime is investigated and prosecuted: state, federal or tribal government, or military installation.
+While jurisdictions vary on how and what they provide, listed below are core victims’ rights:

-- The right to be treated with dignity, respect, and sensitivity.
+- The right to be treated with fairness, dignity, sensitivity, and respect;

-- The right to prompt return of personal property seized as evidence whenever possible;
+- The right to the expeditious return of personal property seized as evidence whenever possible;

 - The right to enforcement of these rights and access to other available remedies.